5 Reasons Why You Should Visit Bacolod City, Philippines

-If you’re a local or foreigner traveling abroad who hasn’t visited Bacolod City in the Philippines yet, there are five crucial reasons why you should book your next flight here.
+If you’re a local or foreigner travelling abroad who hasn’t visited Bacolod City in the Philippines yet, there are five crucial reasons why you should book your next flight here.
 I’ve been a resident of this city for more than 20 years, and several exciting developments are going on around the corner.

 As of today, Bacolod City has plans to put up a major mall that will merge with the iconic Capitol Lagoon under Ayala Land.
 They are targeting this area to make a huge impact in Bacolod over its tremendous competitor SM Prime Holdings.
-It has been confirmed that the Enchanted Kingdom, Philippines’ most famous carnival, will be planning to expand here in Bacolod City.
+It has been confirmed that the Enchanted Kingdom, the Philippines’ most famous carnival, will be planning to expand here in Bacolod City.

 There are talks that local and overseas firms are willing to invest money in building infrastructures that would make Bacolod City even better than before.
 It’s no wonder that Bacolod is referred to as the City of Smiles.
 One of the reasons that tourists are flocking to this city is its famous landmarks and attractions around every corner.